When Peter was a child he always knew that he wanted to work with animals, it just wasn’t clear what species.

 His first internship was at an edutainment park in the Netherlands, where he worked with harbor seals.
 He did the internship twice, making his choice that marine mammals were going to be a part of his life and career path.
 At the end of his internships in 2005 he began working at Ouwehands Zoo in the Netherlands where he worked for five years with California Sea Lions.
 This great zoo gave him the opportunity to start his career in this field.
 The Ouwehands Zoo supported their trainers learning the most current care practices for marine mammals and sent Peter to his first IMATA conference in 2008.

 At the conference Peter met trainers from all over the world, and from the expertise shared he knows that is where he began to set higher standards for himself and his career development.
 In 2010 he was given the opportunity to move to Canada where he had the privilege to work in a multiple species animal show.
-The show’s participants included walruses, California sea lions, and bottlenose dolphins.
+The show’s participants included Walruses, Californian Sea Lions, and Bottlenose Dolphins.